 Please remember to continue refilling any prescriptions you have.
 Refills can be requested by calling us at 925-462-1755 or through the MyChart Patient Portal.

 Alameda County Public Health Department has ordered that members of the public should cover the mouth and nose to prevent inadvertently spreading the virus that causes COVID-19 when they need to interact with others outside the home and especially in settings where many people are present such as waiting in lines and shopping.
 For more information visit: http://www.acphd.org/media/569455/health-officer-order-20-08-face-coverings-2020.04.17.pdf

 Keep Calm & Wash Your Hands

 Axis is committed to the health and safety of our patients and employees.
 We are trained in CDC protocols for COVID-19 and are prepared to safely treat patients.
-Please know your care and safety are our top priority.
+Please know your care and safety are our top priorities.

 If you have lost your health insurance due to COVID-19, you can enroll in Covered California.
 Click HERE for more information, or call us at 925-462-1755 to schedule an appointment with one of our Certified Enrollment Counselors.